RTeeen/Instructions-Markdown-/index.md

 # **5 Instructions Topics**

-1)
+1) How to install Linux sub-system (WSL) on windows.

 2) How to create a style guide on Canva.

-3) How to setup and use VSCode Extension liveshare.
+3) How to setup and use VSCode Extension LiveShare.

-4) How to setup your SSH Key on Github for cloning repository safely.
+4) How to setup your SSH Key on GitHub for cloning repository safely.
 (Mac)

-5) How to install Linux sub-system (WSL) on windows.
+5)

 ---